vivekn/resn/README.md

 Accessing Redis
 ====
-You can access redis by calling get_redis(), which returns redis-py 's Redis object through which you can use all redis commands in the form of
+You can access redis by calling get_redis(), which returns redis-py 's Redis object through which you can use all redis commands in the form of:

     get_redis().command(arguments)

 Future